Seasons in Thailand 2026

 • Green Season (Jun–Sep): Participate in reforestation, rice planting, or responsible trekking.
 Provinces like Nan and Mae Hong Son use this time for soil restoration, making it a true green traveler’s paradise.

-Choosing trains between Bangkok and Chiang Mai, carrying refillable bottles, and dining in family-run eateries are small acts that collectively sustain the places we love.
+Choosing trains between Bangkok and Chiang Mai, carrying refillable bottles, and dining in family-run eateries are small acts that collectively sustain the places we love — especially when following a slower route like our Northern Thailand itinerary.
 Sustainable travel isn’t a trend — it’s what keeps hidden Thailand hidden.

 For more, see our Sustainable Tourism page.